Free gift options!Choose your free gift with any $85+ Order. Use code: APR21

 How to Create a Morning Skincare Routine

-- Tone – After cleansing, tone with your skin type specific toner (Purifying Tonic for oily and combination, Conditioning Tonic for dry, Calming Flower Mist for sensitive).
+Tone – After cleansing, tone with your skin type specific toner (Purifying Mist for oily, Balancing Mist for combination, Conditioning Mist for dry, Calming Flower Mist for sensitive).
 Toning is extremely beneficial following cleanser because it will remove any trace of cleanser remaining on the skin, help to calm or purify and prep the skin for the following product applications.

-- Antioxidant Boost – On clean, prepped skin apply the Vitamin C serum most appropriate for your skin type (15% Vitamin C for oily and combination, Ultra 15% Vitamin C for dry).
-For sensitive skin, we don’t recommend this step.
+Antioxidant Boost – On clean, prepped skin apply the Vitamin C serum most appropriate for your skin type (Daily Power C for oily and combination, Daily Power C+ for dry).
 Vitamin C adds a layer of protection against free radical damage and photoaging (sun damage), so morning application is essential.

-- Hydration Boost – Always follow your Vitamin C application with a Hyaluronic Acid-based product (B5 Hydration for oily, combination and sensitive, Advanced B5 Hydration for dry).
+Hydration Boost – Always follow your Vitamin C application with a Hyaluronic Acid-based product (Daily Hydration for oily, combination and sensitive, Daily Hydration+ for dry).
 Hyaluronic Acid is a humectant that holds up to 1000 times its own weight in water and it assists with the penetration of Vitamin C. A Hyaluronic Acid application in the morning has a dual purpose: it will help rehydrate the skin and assist with Vitamin C delivery.

 Optional Add-Ons for Your Morning Skincare Routine